Two Broward Residents Strike ‘Gold’ In Florida Lottery Scratch Off Games

 She chose to receive her winnings in a lump-sum payment of $3,960,000.00.

-Meantime, Frank Tuzzo of Hollywood, also won a $1 million in the same game.READ MORE: Traveling To The Caribbean?
-Nations Have Mash Up Of COVID Regulations
+Meantime, Frank Tuzzo of Hollywood, also won a $1 million in the same game.READ MORE: Florida Health Dept. Crafts New Guidelines For Trans Youth

 He bought his winning ticket from the Publix at 4121 W. Commercial Blvd. in Tamarac.